Maiolino-Au/ProgrAppBioinfo_Exam/README.md

 # Programming Approaches for Bioinformatics Exam
 Maiolino Aurelio - June 2025 \
-Exam of the course Programming Apprroaches for Bioinformatics
+Exam of the course Programming Approaches for Bioinformatics

 ## Index
 0. [Exam structure](#exam-structure)